formancehq/stack/sdks/java/docs/PaymentsApi.md

         Authorization.setAccessToken("YOUR ACCESS TOKEN");

         PaymentsApi apiInstance = new PaymentsApi(defaultClient);
-        Integer limit = 10; // Integer | Limit the number of accounts to return, pagination can be achieved in conjunction with 'skip' parameter.
+        Long limit = 10L; // Long | Limit the number of accounts to return, pagination can be achieved in conjunction with 'skip' parameter.
-        Integer skip = 100; // Integer | How many accounts to skip, pagination can be achieved in conjunction with 'limit' parameter.
+        Long skip = 100L; // Long | How many accounts to skip, pagination can be achieved in conjunction with 'limit' parameter.
         List<String> sort = Arrays.asList(); // List<String> | Field used to sort payments (Default is by date).
         try {
-            ListAccountsResponse result = apiInstance.paymentslistAccounts(limit, skip, sort);
+            AccountsResponse result = apiInstance.paymentslistAccounts(limit, skip, sort);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling PaymentsApi#paymentslistAccounts");